diegogolds/self-learning-threshold-policy/README.md

 # self-learning-threshold-policy

+Here we indicate how to generate the data presented in the paper "Self-Learning Threshold-Based Load-Balancing" (by Diego Goldsztajn, Sem C. Borst, Johan S.H. van Leeuwaarden, Debankur Mukherjee and Philip Whiting) using MATLAB R2019a.

 FIGURES 3-4

-The data used to create the plots contained in these fiugures was generated using the file 'staticlambda.m', with the parameters indicated in the paper.
+The data used to create the plots contained in these fiugures was generated using the file 'staticlambda.m' with the parameters indicated in the paper.

 FIGURE 5